EvilBabyDemon/OctoPrint-Helloworld/README.md

 ## Why is this plugin called HelloWorld?

 Well I stole the HelloWorld plugin and am too lazy to rename at this point.
 And quite frankly I am unsure how.

+## What is not just tutorial?

+Things I actually changed:

+__init__.py
+- Added more default entries.

+helloworld_navbar.jinja2
+- Changed it to make it possible to change colour and also text

+helloworld_settings.jinja2
+- Added more fields for colour and text and also a 2nd link